riccardoEspositoXhpo/Binance-volatility-trading-bot/improvementIdeas.md

 # Improvement Ideas - Enhancements from base version

-## PauseBotMod looks at multiple markets - DONE
+## PauseBotMod looks at multiple markets - TODO

 - pausebotmod can look at multiple currency markets, and will only pause if all markets are experiencing strong sell signals
 - This is done because the bitcoin price does not necessarily (or not necessarily alone) dictate how the other cryptos will move
 - Standard is now set at BTC, ETH, BNB - being the 3 largest coins by market cap
+- The bot will average out the SELL indicators for the 3 coins and compute an average market sentiment

 ## Stagnating Coin - DONE